 The Fathers’ Rights Movement is a grassroots organization that relies heavily on its members to donate their time, skills, ideas, and creativity to further the movement and its beliefs.
 As we quickly grow, we are restructuring ourselves, but we cannot do that without the help from people like you.
 If you are interested in obtaining a volunteer position within TFRM, please review our description of available opportunities below.

-If you are interested in one of the positions listed above, please send a resume, a short statement of why you desire to work with The Fathers’ Rights Movement, and why you are interested in the position to email@example.com.
+If you are interested in one of the positions listed below, please send a resume, a short statement of why you desire to work with The Fathers’ Rights Movement, and why you are interested in the position to email@example.com.
 If you have any questions, please do not hesitate to ask.

-Editor: Monitor the Chapter’s Facebook page, help guide, direct, and monitor communication accomplished by responding to messages and comments, posting current articles and other published.
+Marketing Officer: Monitor the Chapter’s Facebook page, help guide, direct, and monitor communication accomplished by responding to messages and comments, posting current articles and other published.

 Fundraising Specialist: Helps organize and participate in any and all Chapter related funding development operations.